WAYS TO ACHIEVE ETTR

 Example 3: (Click any image to see larger size)

-Many high-DR scenes can be captured in the manner indicated by the examples above by using ETTR combined with brightness-compression.
+Many high-DR scenes can be captured in the manner exemplified above by using ETTR combined with brightness-compression.
 If the scene DR is so great that an acceptable final image cannot be obtained with these methods (too little detail, too much noise), then you have encountered a shot that is simply not meant to be with a single exposure.
 Other HDR techniques, typically multiple exposures, will be required – if possible.***

 JPEG vs. RAW